Uber offering $10 off any ride to polling locations for early Albany voters

 ALBANY, N.Y.
-(NEWS10) — Uber has recently revealed that Albanians will be able to get $10 off a ride to polling stations for early voting this year.
+(NEWS10) — Uber has recently revealed that people living in Albany will be able to get $10 off a ride to polling stations for early voting this year.

 This is the first year New Yorkers are able to vote in person ahead of Election Day and Albany is the only city upstate that Uber is offering this promotion to.